 In nicer restaurants (figure a sit-down establishment rather than a grab’n’go), main dishes will consist of poultry, meat or fish, with sides of vegetables, and this is the route I took in order to have some grilled or roasted GF protein.

-Costa Rican food is Central American, so it’s pretty simple and focused on the rice and beans game.
-At a ‘soda,’ or a Costa Rican bodega/diner, you can get casados: rice, beans, fried egg, corn tortilla, plantain and sour cream or cheese.
-This is a typical meal, and unless it has a curve ball like a wheat tortilla thrown in, you’ll almost always be in the clear, or can at least eat around something glutinous.
+Costa Rican food is Central American, so it’s pretty simple and focused on rice and beans.
+At a ‘soda,’ or a Costa Rican bodega/diner, you can get “casados:” rice, beans, fried egg, corn tortilla, plantain and sour cream or cheese.
+This is a typical meal in Costa Rica and it’s great for my gluten-free diet!
+Unless there’s a wheat tortilla, you’ll almost always be in the clear for gluten sensitivities.

 In the middle of the country, food options will mostly always be vegetables simmered in curries or sauces or yogurts.
 You will usually be able to eat rice wherever you go.

 Is street food in India gluten-free?

 The danger for gluten-free diets undoubtedly lies in street foods, which will be very exciting because there are so many of them.
 It’s hard to ask a vendor if something is 100% rice from how it looks, depending on what it is.
 With street vendors, limited English may be available.

 As with traveling anywhere, it pays to have a way of translating into local languages (Malayalam in Kerala and Marathi in Mumbai, for instance) or having a guide for the day.
 For a severe gluten intolerance, I would NOT advise eating street food in India under any circumstances.